Good dog! Westminster dog show gets set to pick a winner

 “He’s a joy to be around,” Fox said.
 “He always walks around with as much of a smile on his face as a dog can have.”

-Winston, currently the top-ranked dog in the country, faces River, a big-winning German shepherd, and Trumpet, a bloodhound descended from the 2014 winner of another major show, the Thanksgiving-season National Dog Show.
+Winston, currently the top-ranked dog in the country, faces Striker, a Samoyed that also made the finals last year; River, a big-winning German shepherd, and Trumpet, a bloodhound descended from the 2014 winner of another major show, the Thanksgiving-season National Dog Show.

+After topping the canine rankings last year, Striker has lately been hitting a few dog shows “to keep his head in the game,” said handler Laura King.

+“His charisma shows when he’s showing,” and he vocally complains when he’s not, she said.

 Then there’s a Maltese that clearly is aiming for stardom: Her name is Hollywood.